-The AGMS MA is available as a one-year full-time or a two-year part-time course.
+The AGMS MA is available as a one year full time or a two year part time course.

 We particularly welcome part-time students and there are many advantages in combining study with work practice, whether you already have a museum post, or are just setting out on your career.

 Each year, a number of mid-career professionals take the MA degree on a part-time basis and find that the University provides a valuable space for reflection, as well as for further learning.

-Part time students have classes one day per week (usually Monday or Tuesday; although in Semester 2 it might be a different day depending on the option course you choose).
+Part time students have classes one day per week.
 You should also count time for library work/fieldwork that may require you coming to Manchester and although sometimes this can be done on the day of teaching, often one needs to come in a second day.
-When the placement kicks off (about November/December in Year 1 or Year 2) you should also count one more day/week (on average) at the Work Placement institution (which, if appropriate or relevant, can be the organisation where you currently work; but undertaking a project different to your day-to-day work).
+When the placement kicks off (about November/ December in Year 1 or Year 2) you should also count one more day/week (on average) at the Work Placement institution (which, if appropriate or relevant, can be the organisation where you currently work; but undertaking a project different to your day-to-day work).